-“America’s Public Television Stations are disappointed that President Trump’s FY 2020 budget proposal once again recommends elimination of federal funding for public media.
+“America’s Public Television Stations are disappointed that President Trump’s FY 2021 budget proposal once again recommends eliminating federal funding for public media.

-“Fortunately, Republicans and Democrats in the House and Senate understand these contributions -- and our impressive return on the federal investment, which amounts to one-hundredth of one percent of the federal budget -- very well.
-We are grateful that Congress approved full funding for public broadcasting in FY 2019, and we are hopeful that Congress will increase funding for public media in the FY 2020 appropriations cycle and beyond.
+“Fortunately, Republicans and Democrats in the House and Senate understand these contributions -- and our impressive return on the federal investment -- very well.
+We are grateful that in FY 2020, Congress approved the first increase for public broadcasting funding in over a decade, and we are hopeful that Congress will again increase funding for public media in this year’s appropriations cycle and beyond, to restore the nearly $100 million in purchasing power public broadcasting lost over a decade of frozen funding.

 “We live in hope that the Administration will ultimately appreciate that federal funding is essential to local public television stations’ ability to pursue their critical public service missions of education, public safety and civic leadership, and to provide these services to everyone, everywhere, every day, for free.”